PrestaShop/docs/src/content/1.7/themes/getting-started/tools-for-theme-designers.md

 ## Using Webpack to compile and minify your asset files

-Modern website are getting more and more complex, and JavaScript becomes more prominent than even in the web-development world.
+Modern website are getting more and more complex, and JavaScript becomes more prominent than ever in the web-development world.
 As a result there is a lot of code on the client side!

 Webpack was built in order to make your life easier, most notably by organizing your code into JavaScript modules.
 It takes a whole lot of work off your shoulders: you have better things to do than to edit configuration files in order to adjust media files, fonts or URLs.